Naitikmp/LogiChat/readme.md

    ```

 ## Usage
-1. Start the backend and frontend servers.
+1. Start the backend and client servers.
-2. Open your browser and navigate to the Next.js frontend (typically at `http://localhost:3000`).
+2. Open your browser and navigate to the Next.js client (typically at `http://localhost:3000`).
 3. Upload a document to begin a conversation.
 4. Interact with the chatbot using natural language queries.